ichsanbudiman/smell/Modularization.md

 > In this design, any change to an abstraction involved in this dependency chain has the potential to affect other abstractions that depend on it, causing **ripple effects or cascade of changes**.
 A designer must, therefore, strive for designs that do not consist of tangles.

-Meski secara hirerarki cukup sulit dalam memberantas adanya smell pada tingkat tinggi, apalagi pada level programming language API, namun kasus ini bisa dicegah dari bibit-bibitnya pada contoh kasus berikutnya.
+Meski secara hierarki cukup sulit dalam memberantas adanya smell pada tingkat tinggi, apalagi pada level programming language API, namun kasus ini bisa dicegah dari bibit-bibitnya pada contoh kasus berikutnya.

 #### Contoh 2: Order and TaxCalculator